Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Examples of twisted forms of homogeneous varieties

-It is a fact that all the twisted flags from Examples 2.1, 2.2 and 2.3 appear as Brauer--Severi varieties, generalized Brauer--Severi varieties or twisted smooth quadrics associated to some central simple algebra $A$ in the sense described above.
+In fact, all the twisted flags from Examples 2.1, 2.2 and 2.3 appear as Brauer--Severi varieties, generalized Brauer--Severi varieties or as twisted smooth quadrics and are associated to some central simple algebra $A$ in the sense described above.